ANALYSIS AND POLICY

 Country-Specific Analyses of HPV Vaccination

 A major applied area of work addresses cervical cancer prevention policy and practice through HPV vaccination of pre-adolescent girls and screening of adult women.
 Individual-based microsimulation models capture risk stratification by HPV type, the role of HPV persistence and age in disease progression, and detailed prevention and treatment strategies with different epidemiological profiles.
-Empirical calibration of models to more than a dozen countries allowed for assessment of both vaccination and screening.
+Empirical calibration of models to more than a dozen countries allowed for the assessment of both vaccination and screening.
 For example, read about vaccinating girls in India, in Peru, and about the incremental value of vaccinating boys in Brazil.

 Projecting Benefits, Costs, and Value by Region